-As I watch my father clutch and struggle to hold on to life, I want what is really best for him.
-I am not convinced having treatment is right for him and even less convinced that his treatment will work.
+As I watch my father struggle to hold on to life, I want what is best for him.
+I am not convinced having chemotherapy is right for him and even less convinced that the treatment will work.

 I remember meeting up with someone who had cancer and was actively having treatment, probably long before my father became ill and this woman was fairly upbeat about her chances of beating the disease.

-When I asked about her family’s thoughts on her treatment, she told me that her family did have their opinions, but that she wanted the treatment.
+When I asked about her family’s thoughts on her treatment, she told me that her family had their opinions, but she wanted the treatment.
 She wasn’t unhappy with her decision, in fact the opposite, but did admit to there being an element of struggle involved.

 Of course, it’s never their final decision, but the family wanting to hold on to their loved ones, coupled with the information they have, usually bring about these decisions to go for treatment.

-I would rather have 4 or 5 weeks quality time with my father with no treatment, than watch him struggle to eat, breath, sleep and function normally, just to have him here with me.
-I think our inability to let go of a life is responsible.
+Truthfully, I would rather have 4 or 5 weeks quality time with my father with no treatment, than watch him struggle to eat, breath, sleep and function normally, just to have him here with me.
+I think our inability to let go of a life is often responsible.